 When we wish to transmit data to a country which does not have an appropriate statutory level of data protection, we ensure a suitable level of protection as legally prescribed with corresponding contracts or apply legal exemptions, or request your consent prior to transmission.

 9. Email campaigns and e-news

-Helvetas provides information by email on current issues and Fairshop offers, and invites recipients to events.
+Helvetas provides information by email on current issues, fundraising campaigns and invites for events.
 We will only send you our Helvetas e-news if you have given us your consent (such as on the website or by participating in a competition).
-You have the option to unsubscribe from Helvetas e-news at any time, either using the unsubscribe link contained in each e-news dispatch or directly on our website under "e-News".
+You have the option to unsubscribe from Helvetas e-news at any time, either using the unsubscribe link contained in each e-news dispatch or sending an email to firstname.lastname@example.org.

 10. Cookies/tracking and other technologies in connection with your use of our website